turt2live/ietf-mimi-linearized-matrix/draft-ralston-mimi-linearized-matrix.md

 ownership state event.
 The current owner then signs the ownership state event itself and sends it to all participating servers (including the new owner), just as it would for any other event.
 All requests from that point forward now go to the new owner, and the old owner becomes a regular participating server.

+**TODO**: What do you do if the owner server dies or partitions before transferring to a successor?

 # Other APIs